-Remember to be kind, be calm and be safe when you’re booking hotel accommodations in Banff or anywhere during these challenging times.
+Remember to be kind, be calm and be safe when you’re booking hotel accommodations in Banff or anywhere during these challenging and busy times.
 For the latest and most up to date health and safety information, visit the individual hotel’s website.

 Elk + Avenue Hotel

 For those keen on being in the middle of the action, the Elk + Avenue Hotel is just a short walk from all the shops, museums and restaurants and bars in downtown Banff.
 The roomy suites at Elk + Avenue feature Scandi-chic decor and a soft spot to relax after a busy day’s activities in the mountains or in town.
 There’s also an in-house café and restaurant.

 The standard for luxury doesn’t get much better than a castle at the top of the hill, the Fairmont Banff Springs Hotel.
 This historic hotel has all the amenities and service features one would expect from the Fairmont chain, including; well-appointment (if small) rooms, a variety of on-site restaurants, a magnificent and newly renovated Rundle Bar, an Afternoon Tea service, an indoor bowling alley, indoor pool and an outdoor pool that turns into an ice rink in winter, and outdoor hot tubs, and an excellent Spa including a mineral pool.

 The Banff Springs is a fabulous choice for pampering oneself, and makes for a great base to explore the Canadian Rockies, whether you are hiking in the summer or enjoying the local ski slopes in winter.

 Staying in Banff and love a good hot tub?
 Well the Fox Hotel has a grotto style hot tub, inspired by the original Cave and Basin hot spring.
 The rooftop hot tub is the perfect spot to relax while enjoying the mountain views and people watching on the main drag of Banff Avenue below.